 The slight complication here, is that using wattage as your only guide when choosing a small guitar amp is a little problematic.

-Intuitively you would think that a 100 watt amp is 10x louder than a 10 watt amp.
-But this is not true.
+Intuitively you would think that a 100 watt amp is 10x louder than a 10 watt amp but this is not true.
 In fact a 100 watt amp is only 2x louder than a 10 watt amp.

 Rather it is an indication of the power of an amp.
 The more watts a guitar amp has, the harder you can push it before it starts to overdrive.

 The size and type of speaker in your amp, the tubes in your amp and the amount that you are compressing your signal all have an impact on how loud your amp sounds.